Electrolytic Capacitor

 A capacitor will always charge up to its rated charge, if fed current for the needed time.
 However, a capacitor will only charge up to its rated voltage if fed that voltage directly.
 A rule of thumb is to charge a capacitor to a voltage below its voltage rating.

-Does a capacitor store a finite amount of energy?
+How does a capacitor store electrical energy?

-What is UC U C stored in a capacitor?
+What is capacitance of a capacitor?

 • New capacitor electrolyte